Yanni Gourde Game Preview: Kraken vs. Avalanche

 Gourde Season Stats Insights

-- In 13 games this season, Gourde has averaged 17:12 on the ice, while putting up a plus-minus rating of +2.

-- Gourde has a goal in two of 13 games this year, but has to post a multi-goal effort.
+- Gourde has a goal in two of 15 games this season, but has to post a multi-goal effort.

-- In six of 13 games this year, Gourde has recorded a point, and in one of those games he came away with multiple points.
+- Gourde has registered a point in a game six times this year out of 15 games played, including multiple points on one occasion.

-- In four of 13 games this season, Gourde has had an assist, including one match with at least two.
+- Gourde has posted an assist in a game four times this season in 15 games played, including multiple assists once.

 - The implied probability of Gourde going over his assist prop bet, based on the odds, is 33.9%.